-Redevelopment activity in the Downtown/South Tampa Area and Northeast/New Tampa Area will create additional water demands that necessitate improvements to water transmission, pumping, and storage infrastructure to provide adequate pressure to those areas.
-These areas have been designated Contribution In Aid of Construction (CIAC) Areas to facilitate improvements to the water delivery system required to serve this growth.
+Redevelopment activity in the Downtown/South Tampa Area and Northeast/New Tampa Area creates additional water demands that require improvements to water transmission, pumping, and storage infrastructure to provide adequate pressure to those areas.
+These areas have been designated Contribution In Aid of Construction (CIAC) Areas to facilitate water delivery system improvements to serve growth in these areas.

 Contribution in Aid of Construction (CIAC) Fees

 Downtown and South Tampa Area - The Downtown and South Tampa Area is bounded on the north by Dr. Martin Luther King Jr. Blvd. (street centerline) and 1-275 (street centerline); on the east by 15th St. (street centerline), the west Ybor Channel shoreline, and the west Sparkman Channel shoreline; on the south by MacDill Air Force Base and the northern Hillsborough Bay shoreline; and on the west by Dale Mabry Highway (street centerline), and the eastern Old Tampa Bay shoreline (see Exhibit B13-1).

 Northeast Area - Generally known as "New Tampa" service area as defined in Exhibit B14-1.

 Northeast Sub area 2 - Generally known as "Grand Hampton" development as defined in Exhibit B14-1.

 Equivalent Residential Unit - An Equivalent Residential Unit (ERU) for purposes of the Contribution in Aid of Construction area is defined as 300 gallons per day (gpd).
 Exhibits B13-2 and B14-2 define specific customer classes and the corresponding gpd water connection flow factors.